andyhmyers/Gay-Bars/README.md

 As we can see, there are clusters of LGBTQ+ bars in major cities, explaining why queer and trans folks often move out of rural areas into large cities – cities are home to the biggest LGBTQ+ communities.

-Although discussing cities outside the U.S., here is a video explaing the thought process that many queer/trans folks go through when choosing a location to live.
+Although discussing cities outside the U.S., here is a video highlighting the thought process that many queer/trans folks go through when choosing a location to live.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZAkzE5VKF8w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>